moxiegirl/docs.docker.com/README.md

                                    PRE v1.7/
                                    PRE windows/

-11. Upload the content to the bucket root.
+11. Publish html to the root (Only if this is from the latest release)

 	$ RELEASE_LATEST=1 make release